jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.51 Power

-Raises the values in grid cells of one rasters, or a constant value, by values in another raster or constant value..
+Raises the values in grid cells of one rasters, or a constant value, by values in another raster or constant value.

 *Parameters*: